comododragon/linaii/README.md

 For the memory trace, the whole file is loaded to shared memory when a load command is specified.
 For dynamic traces, the functionality is quite different.

 A single `lina` execution usually accesses very scattered regions of the dynamic trace, and it reads a small-to-moderate amount of data in each of those sparse points.
 On top of that, multiple `lina` calls share approximate regions.
 Without `linad`, explorations on really large dynamic trace files will incur in significant overheads when seeking the compressed file (i.e. `gzseek()` calls).
-If a dynamic trace file pointer is opened and seeked for each of the scattered regions accessed by the `lina` calls, it becomes way faster to read these regions multiple times.
+If multiple dynamic trace file pointers are opened and seeked, one for each of the scattered regions accessed by the `lina` calls, it becomes way faster to read these regions multiple times.
 This eliminates multiple `gzseek()` calls that incurs in large IO overhead.

 As an example, let's say that all `lina` calls for a single DSE results in accessing at most five scattered regions of the dynamic trace.
 Each of those regions are identified by a unique key inside the `lina` calls.
 These keys are passed to `linad`, and each key results in one dynamic trace file pointer being opened and seeked to the respective scattered region.
 Every time a new `lina` call wants to access something near these regions, it uses the unique keys to select the file pointer that is closest, potentially avoiding large seek calls.